 Rapid Antigen Test downsides

-What the Rapid Antigen test gains in speed, it sacrifices in accuracy.
+As at March 2021, what the Rapid Antigen test gained in speed, it sacrificed in accuracy.

 Sensitivity in symptomatic people ranged from 34% to 88%, with an average accuracy of 72%.
 In people without symptoms, rapid antigen testing correctly identified an average of 58% of those infected.